-The Malvern Hills boast some of the most spectacular views in the Midlands, with routes for both beginners and the more experienced walkers.
-The entire length of the Hills is open to the public and is criss-crossed with about 160km (100 miles) of bridleways and footpaths.
+The Malvern Hills boasts some of the most spectacular views in the Midlands, with routes for both beginners and the more experienced walkers.
+The entire length of the Hills is open to the public and is crisscrossed with about 160km (100 miles) of bridleways and footpaths.
 Dogs are allowed on the hills and can be let off lead so long as they are well behaved.
 Cycling is allowed on bridleways only.

 For over 100 years the Morgan Motor Company have been making exciting sports cars in the beautiful spa town of Malvern Morgan cars are famous the world over for their unique blend of charisma, quality materials, craftsmanship and performance.
-Equally at home on the race track or the open road, there is nothing quite like a Morgan.
+Equally, at home on the race track or the open road, there is nothing quite like a Morgan.
 Experience the passion for yourself with a factory tour, trip to our on-site museum, or with a weekend sports car hire.

 With three different formats of cricket to watch, New Road offers the cricket enthusiast everything and is located within walking distance of Worcester Whitehouse.
-Whether you are looking for the traditional 3 day game, a one dayer or the modern Twenty20 version, you can combine a visit to the cricket with a stay at Worcester Whitehouse.
+Whether you are looking for the traditional 3 day game, a one dayer or the modern Twenty20 version, you can combine a visit to the cricket with a stay at Worcester Whitehouse

-Worcester Warriors are fast becoming an established Premiership Rugby Union team; with a state of the art and purpose built stadium this makes for an excellent place to visit while staying in the area.
+Worcester Warriors are fast becoming an established Premiership Rugby Union team; with a state of the art and purpose built stadium, this makes for an excellent place to visit while staying in the area.